Represent All Americans

 - Donald Trump Victory Rally in Des Moines, Iowa, December 2016

 Initially, the best measure of how inclusive Trump's leadership would be could be found in his list of cabinet picks.
 Thus far, his list has a dearth of minorities and only a handful of women.
 Three of these women represent immigrant groups: Nikki Haley, a daughter of Sikh immigrants, was picked for U.N.
-Ambassador; Elaine Chao, born in Taiwan, was picked as Transportation secretary; and Seema Verma, a daughter of Indian immigrants, picked as Administrator of the Centers for Medicare and Medicaid Services.
+Ambassador; Elaine Chao, born in Taiwan (and wife to Senate Majority Leader Mitch McConnell), was picked as Transportation secretary; and Seema Verma, a daughter of Indian immigrants, picked as Administrator of the Centers for Medicare and Medicaid Services.

 Unfortunately, his choice of Stephen Bannon and Jeff Sessions, both known to foment racist sentiments, are considered by many to run counter to his promise.
 Trump did disavow the support of white supremacists just days after a high-profile meeting in November 2016 of the "National Policy Institute" - an avowed white supremacist group - in Washington D.C. featured Nazi salutes and cheers of "hail Trump!"
 Similarly, earlier in the year Trump was eventually compelled to distance himself from David Duke, a member of the KKK and avid Trump supporter.